found on flickr in snrephoto's photostream

 China has made tremendous progress in feeding itself over the past several decades, and is fortunate enough to now actually have a growing problem with obesity (that's not meant to be callous, imagine how people in sub-Saharan Africa would marvel at the idea of needing to 'exercise' to lose weight).
 Most of the credit goes to the farmers, but the government should be given its due for getting out of the way economic policy-wise and for providing financial and technological support.
 The process of finding solutions to large scale problems is never easy, but the government's large cash reserves and its willingness to experiment makes for a pragmatic approach that suits China well.*

 One such pragmatic initiative is the soon to be launched USD 3.5 Billion GM crops project, aimed at taking GM crops from the laboratory to the fields.
 Given the vociferous backlash in Europe, China is wisely taking a cautious approach to the commercialization of GM crops.
-Quoted in Science magazine,
+Quoted in Science magazine, Dr. Zeng Yawen of the Biotechnology and Genetic Resources Institute of the Yunnan Academy of Agricultural Sciences sums up my feelings nicely: "For consumers, the safety of GM crops is the biggest worry.
+Just like some people are afraid of ghosts, some people are afraid of GM crops."

 China's GM efforts have already yielded some significant victories.
 The 1997 commercialization of GM cotton has led to the various varieties being planted on 70% of China's land area devoted to cotton production.
 Huang Dafang, former director of the Biotechnology Research Institute of the Chinese Academy of Agricultural Sciences, estimates that the spread of GM cotton has reduced China's use of pesticides by 650,000 tons since its introduction.